burkett88/dailydouble/README.md

 ## Setup

 1. Clone this repository
-2. Add your OpenAI API key to your environment variables
+2. Add your OpenAI API key to your environment variables (optional)
 3. Add your OpenRouter API key to your environment variables
 4. Run `python generate_daily_question.py` to generate initial questions
 5. Start the server with `cd public && python -m http.server 8000`